nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 ### Legal responsibility

-The following requirements **MUST** be met when a citizen gives access to another citizen's data, where they have a leagally responsibility for that citizen:
+The following requirements **MUST** be met when a citizen gives access to another citizen's data, where they have a leagal responsibility for that citizen:

 <table>
   <tr>